-Her newest play, I and You, was featured at South Coast Rep’s Pacific Playwrights Festival and The Magic Theatre’s new play series this winter.
-Her 2011 3-city rolling world premiere of Exit, Pursued By A Bear, was featured in American Theatre Magazine and The Week, and will reach at least 6 cities this year.
+Her new play, I and You, which was featured at South Coast Rep’s Pacific Playwrights Festival, is an NNPN Rolling World Premiere headed to 5 cities by 2014.
+Bauer, commissioned by San Francisco Playhouse, will premiere there in 2014.
+Her 2011 3-city rolling world premiere of Exit, Pursued By A Bear, was featured in American Theatre Magazine and The Week, and has reached 20 communities across the US.
 Bear is now published by Playscripts, as is her latest comedy, Toil And Trouble, after premiering in Berkeley to raves.

 Her first musical, The Amazing Adventures of Dr. Wonderful and Her Dog! commissioned by The Kennedy Center, opened last fall to rave reviews and continues its life in a state-wide tour in Florida this summer.
 Dr. Wonderful is becoming a series of children’s books published by Amazon.
-Her play Silent Sky premiered at South Coast Rep in 2011 and continues at TheatreWorks this January.
-Emilie: La Marquise Du Chatelet Defends Her Tonight (published by Samuel French) was commissioned and premiered at South Coast Rep in 2009, and has run across the country including San Francisco, Atlanta, Winston-Salem, and Seattle.
+Her play Silent Sky premiered at South Coast Rep in 2011 and continues at TheatreWorks January 2014.
+Emilie: La Marquise Du Chatelet Defends Her Tonight (published by Samuel French) was commissioned and premiered at South Coast Rep in 2009, and has run across the country including San Francisco, Atlanta, and Seattle.
 By And By premieres at Shotgun Players in Berkeley this spring, and We Are Denmark, closed the 2012 Playwrights Week Festival at The Lark.
-Fire Work was developed at The O’Neill National Playwrights Conference, and is a 2011 winner for Aurora Theatre’s Global Age Project.
+Fire Work was developed at The O’Neill National Playwrights Conference, and is a 2011 winner for Aurora Theatre’s Global Age Project, and will premiere at Theatre First in 2014.
 She has developed plays with Second Stage, Red Bull, and Primary Stages in NYC; New Rep in Boston; Playwrights Foundation, Crowded Fire, TheatreWorks, Aurora Theatre, and The Magic Theatre in San Francisco; Kitchen Dog Theatre in Dallas; Synchronicity, Actor Express and Horizon Theatre in Atlanta; JAW at Portland Center Stage in Portland; WORDBridge, Brave New Works, and others.

 Her work has received national praise and awards including the Berrilla Kerr Award for American Theatre, Global Age Project, Young Playwright’s Award, Eric Bentley New Play Award and Essential Theatre Prize.
 She has been commissioned by South Coast Rep (3 times), Crowded Fire, The Alliance Theatre’s Collision Project, Marin Theatre Company, Actors Express Theatre, Dad’s Garage Theatre, Theatrical Outfit, City University of New York and Synchronicity Performance Group.
 Leap was published with Theatre Emory’s Playwriting Center (2004), and her first collection of plays, Deepen The Mystery: Science and the South Onstage, is published with iUniverse (2006).
 She has developed plays with Second Stage and Primary Stages in NYC, New Rep in Boston, Playwrights Foundation, Crowded Fire, Aurora Theatre, and The Magic Theatre in San Francisco, Kitchen Dog Theatre in Dallas, Actor Express and Horizon Theatre in Atlanta, JAW/West in Portland, WORDBridge, Brave New Works, and others.
 She received a Sloan Science Script Award (2008) for her screenplay Grand Unification.
 Leap was published with Theatre Emory’s Playwriting Center (2004), and her short story, “The Ascending Life”, won the Norembega Short Fiction Award and was published in the anthology, The Shape of Content; her science play Background was published in ISOTOPE: A Journal of Nature and Science Writing.
 Her string theory poem “Hook of a Number” was published in the anthology Riffing On Strings.